How to Find the Best Protein Powder for Low Albumin

 What Is the Best Protein Powder for Hypoalbuminemia?

-The type of protein does not significantly affect serum albumin levels – eggs, peas, whey, etc. can all help you meet your protein needs.
+The type of protein does not significantly affect serum albumin levels, that is, eggs, peas, whey, etc. can all help you meet your protein needs.

-That said, it is often recommended that dialysis patients prioritize high-quality protein sources with an excellent amino acid profile and high bioavailability.
+That said, dialysis patients, over 60% of whom experience hypoalbuminemia, should prioritize protein sources with an excellent amino acid profile and high bioavailability.

-One of the protein sources that not only meets these criteria, but is also low in phosphorus and potassium (ideal for many dialysis patients), is Egg White Protein Powder.
+One of the protein sources that not only meets these criteria, but is also low in phosphorus and potassium, which is ideal for many dialysis patients, is Egg White Protein Powder.

 If you cannot eat eggs, however, then do not worry; the type of protein powder you use does not really matter as long as you are eating a balanced diet (getting protein from a variety of sources),